CannerCMS/cannercms/README.md

 # ❯ Prisma
 ✔ Initialized

-# 3. Serve your CMS with Livereload in local, while you update your schema the dev server will automatically reload
+# 3. Serve your CMS with Livereload in local, while you update your schema the dev server will automatically reload open
 ➜ $ canner script:serve
 ```